 Eve Bonham was born in southern England and went to school in the Midlands.
 After gaining an MA in English Language and Literature in Ireland at Trinity College Dublin, she trained as a language teacher and went to Thailand for two years to teach in Bangkok.
 While living in South East Asia she explored Laos and Vietnam, Indonesia, Malaysia and Burma and then spent many months backpacking alone in Nepal, India, Afghanistan, Iran and Turkey, finally making her way home to Britain.
 Other overland travel has included traversing the USA and Canada by bus, journeying around South America, and studying art whilst wandering round Italy.
-More recently she has visited Australia, Africa and Patagonia.
+More recently she has visited Australia, Africa, India, Mexico and Patagonia.

 After her return to the UK from the Far East, Eve completed a Business Management course and joined Bonhams Fine Art Auctioneers, and became, at that time, London’s only woman auctioneer.
 After a few years in the auction business whilst living in Chelsea, she moved on to public relations work, teaching adult literacy and marketing Italian jewellery.
 After moving to Wiltshire, she switched to framing pictures, wholesaling knitwear and running a boutique in Bath.
 Eve then took up professional lecturing, and freelance journalism.
 Returning to London, she became the UK Campaign Organiser for the 1987 UN International Year of Shelter for the Homeless.
 For some years, Eve has been a non-executive Director of a London property investment company.
 She took up writing fiction after her children left school in 2006 and has been working as an author since then.